Discussion in 'Latest ME/CFS Research' started by SpecialK82, May 4, 2010.

-The idea is that the alpha toxin secreted by the Staphylococcus bacteria creates most of the major problems of a Staphylococcus infection, so if the immune system is trained to make neutralizing antibodies against alpha toxin, this will greatly reduce the impact of a Staphylococcus infection.
+The idea is that the alpha toxin secreted by the Staphylococcus bacteria creates many of the major problems of a Staphylococcus infection, so if the immune system is trained to make neutralizing antibodies against alpha toxin, this will greatly reduce the impact of a Staphylococcus infection.

 The studies were published years ago, it's all there:

 In animals vaccines it was called an adjuvant.